 A few nights later he overheard them talking about having no one to leave their assets and money too.
 Jed had run a check on them and knew they had no children or living relatives.
 He decided now was the time to be indispensable.

-He devoted a lot of time to make sure he got to know both Kindly’s and became exceptionally helpful and whenever they needed something done, he would do it.
+He devoted a lot of time to making sure he got to know both Kindly’s and became exceptionally helpful and whenever they needed something done, he would do it.

 One night he asked, almost sheepishly, if he could personally help them both with any substantial problems.